Category

 Cybersecurity is a subject that often gets derailed by popular perception and misunderstanding.
 Cyberattacks don’t usually look like a hacker typing away on a coding screen, trying to get into the mainframe of a website or server.
 Usually, it looks like an unsuspecting individual clicking a bad link from phishing attempts in email or text messages or plugging a mysterious USB drive into their computer and unknowingly downloading malicious software.

-In the case of a recent high-profile attack on the password manager software LastPass, the attack was the result of malicious software on an employee’s computer tracking their keystrokes and using their password to steal information.
+In the case of a high-profile attack on the password manager software LastPass, malicious software on an employee’s computer tracked their keystrokes and used their password to steal information.

 What and When Is Cybersecurity Awareness Month?